 3A-2.
 Performance Measure: First Time Homeless.

 Describe the CoC's efforts to reduce the number of individuals and families who become homeless for the first time.
-Specifically, describe what the CoC is doing to identify risk factors for becoming homeless for the first time. (limit 1000 characters)
+Specifically, describe what the CoC is doing to identify risk factors of becoming homeless.